West Virginia Court Records

 What Happens after a Tort Claim is Filed in West Virginia?

 Upon the filing of a tort claim in West Virginia, the court or claims commission holds a hearing to decide on the settlement of the case.
 The claims commission may also carry out investigations for claims against the state.
-If the plaintiff’s claim is approved, the court or commission will award damages.
+If the plaintiff’s claim is approved, the court or commission may proceed to award damages.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-It is not mandatory to get a personal injury lawyer for a tort claim in West Virginia.
-However, parties filing a tort claim can hire a lawyer to assist them during the process.
-Personal injury lawyers can also represent plaintiffs or defendants in claims hearings and negotiate a settlement with the opposing party.
+In West Virginia, it is not mandatory to get a personal injury lawyer for a tort claim.
+However, parties filing a tort claim may hire a lawyer to assist them during the process.
+Personal injury lawyers may also represent plaintiffs or defendants in claims hearings and negotiate a settlement with the opposing party.

 How Can I Find a Personal Injury Lawyer Near Me?